ycthao/ReadMeGenerator/Readme/README.md

 ## Author

-steve
+b

 ## Question

-GitHub: [ycthao]
+GitHub: fd

-For additional questions, please email me at [ycthao] with "Creating links question" in the subject line.
+For additional questions, please email me at fbd with "d question" in the subject line.